 There is also a campground located on this beach.
 But do not try to make reservations.
 It is first come, first served.
 RV hookups, tent camping, picnic tables and even a fishing pier.

 This waterfront park is very laid back but also one of the best places for star gazing.
-Right around the corner from the park is one of the county boat ramps for easy launching.
+Also right around the corner from the park is one of the county boat ramps for easy launching.

 If you are staying at Shired Island or nearby Horseshoe Beach and have your kayak, you will want to launch at Fishbone Creek.
 This creek will take you to Horseshoe Cove.

-A beautiful paddle through salt marsh and open water that will take you to the grassy shore of hammock island.
-Watch dolphins play, mullet, egrets and more as you enjoy the paddle.
+A beautiful paddle through salt marsh to and open water that will take you to the grassy shore of hammock island.
+Dolphins, mullet, egrets and more as you enjoy the paddle.